NoahSaso/cw-flash-ui-tutorial/README.md

 ## Exercises

+For all exercises, assume `CONTRACT_ADDR` is a globally-defined constant that refers to the flash loan smart contract's address.

 ### (1) `selectors/contract.ts` line 28

 We want to get the fee from the flash loan smart contract config to inform the